duxonline/Mango/README.md

-An  eCommerce System written in Go language
+A simple eCommerce System written in Go language.